ErikMcClure/sweetiebot/README.md

 #### Witty
 In response to certain patterns (determined by a regex) will post a response picked randomly from a list of them associated with that trigger.
 Rate limits itself to make sure it isn't too annoying.

+#### Spoiler
+Deletes any messages that match a regex created by the spoiler collection, unless a message is in `spoilchannels`.

 ******